istio/istio.io/content/en/blog/2019/alb-ingress-gateway-iks/index.md

 [Istio Ingress Gateway](/docs/tasks/traffic-management/ingress/ingress-control/) instead of using the [Kubernetes Ingress](https://kubernetes.io/docs/concepts/services-networking/ingress/).
-One of the main reasons to use Istio ingress gateway is the fact the ALB provided by IKS will not be able to communicate directly with the services inside the mesh when you enable Istio mutual TLS.
+One of the main reasons to use Istio ingress gateway is the fact the ALB provided by IKS will not be able to communicate directly with the services inside the mesh when you enable STRICT mutual TLS.
 During your transition to having only Istio ingress gateway as your main entry point, you can continue to use the traditional Ingress for non-Istio services while using the Istio ingress gateway for services that are part of the mesh.